dailydrip/uhura/README.md

 bundle exec rake db:drop db:create db:migrate db:seed
 ```

-## In the begging of this project we ran following script to create models and database migrations:
+## In the begining of this project we ran following script to create models and database migrations:

 ```
 uhu-drop-tables-gen-and-seed